-At our addiction treatment facility, we offer medically supervised meth detox.
+At our addiction treatment facility, we offer medically assisted detox to treat symptoms of meth addiction.
 We will assess your physical and mental health when you come into our facility to evaluate what the right medications are for your needs.

 The meth withdrawal timeline depends on each person’s chemical makeup, but we will monitor you 24/7 to ensure you are always safe as you go through meth detox.
 Most of the time, the initial withdrawal process can take between one and two weeks, with the majority of the worst symptoms fading after that.

-Meth withdrawal can be dangerous, so it is important never to attempt it on your own.
+Meth withdrawal can be dangerous, so it is important never to attempt it without the help of a medical professional.

-To help with meth withdrawal symptoms and ensure that you have more freedom from drug cravings, we offer medically assisted treatment so that you have a lower risk of relapsing.
+Our medically assisted treatment will offer you a lower risk of relapsing.
 With medical professionals ready to offer support, our 30-day inpatient program offers the environment you need to end your methamphetamine dependence.

 Drug Rehab in Los Angeles for Meth Addiction